Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Introduction

-In particular, much attention has been recently directed towards understanding the quantum-originated fluctuations in the work output and efficiency of these engines, which differ from those described using only classical stochastic thermodynamics.
+In particular, much attention has been recently directed toward understanding the quantum-originated fluctuations in these engines' work output and efficiency, which differ from those described using only classical stochastic thermodynamics.
 For example, it has been shown that a quantum Otto cycle can operate close to the Carnot efficiency without sacrificing power \cite{campisi2016power} when its WS is near a second-order phase transition.
 In this regime, however, the work output presents large fluctuations.
 Similarly, Ref.~\cite{holubec2017work} studied a class of quantum Stirling cycles where the work fluctuations increase with the number $N$ of interacting subsystems, instead of decreasing with $1/\sqrt{N}$ as expected for large systems working away from the critical point of phase transitions.
-Later, Miller et al. \cite{miller2019work,scandi2020quantum} generalized an important result from classical stochastic thermodynamics to the quantum realm, finding a quantum correction to the work fluctuation-dissipation-relation which takes into account strictly quantum features.
+Later, Miller \textit{et. al.} \cite{miller2019work,scandi2020quantum} generalized an important result from classical stochastic thermodynamics to the quantum realm, finding a quantum correction to the work fluctuation-dissipation-relation that takes into account strictly quantum features.

-A particularly convenient type of QHE for studying such fluctuations is the quantum Otto cycle \cite{camati2019coherence,pena2020otto,chand2021finite,xiao2022finite}, composed of four processes on a quantum WS: two isoentropic strokes, during which there is no heat exchange and the WS evolves unitarily, and two `isochoric' strokes, during which the WS exchanges heat either with a `hot' or with a `cold' external bath, but no work is performed.
+A particularly convenient type of QHE for studying such fluctuations is the quantum Otto cycle \cite{geva1992,kieu2004,quan2007quantum,camati2019coherence,pena2020otto,chand2021finite,xiao2022finite}, composed of four processes on a quantum WS: two isoentropic strokes, during which there is no heat exchange and the WS evolves unitarily, and two `isochoric' strokes, during which the WS exchanges heat either with a `hot' or with a `cold' external bath, but no work is performed.
 Important properties of quantum Otto cycles, such as work extraction processes, efficiency and power output, among others, have been extensively analyzed \cite{wang2009thermal,thomas2011coupled,wu2014efficiency,zheng2014work,altintas2015general,ivanchenko2015quantum,wang2015efficiency,campisi2016power,ccakmak2017special,thomas2017implications,chand2017measurement,hewgill2018quantum,deffner2018efficiency,camati2019coherence,peterson2019experimental,oliveira2021efficiency,denzler2020efficiency,pena2020otto,denzler2021largedevs,denzler2021nonequilibrium,fei2022efficiency,xiao2022finite}.

 One point of contention in this analysis has been over the appropriate definition of the notion of cycle efficiency.
 In most studies of quantum heat engines, this quantity is taken, by extension of the classical definition, as the ratio of the \textit{mean values} of the total extracted work $W$ and of the heat $Q_h$ absorbed from the hot bath in a cycle \footnote{We adopt the convention that $\langle W \rangle < 0$ corresponds to work being extracted from the engine.}